Francesco Lescai, Ph.D., EDBT

 Intern in Computational Genomics

-Cezar Grigorean is a Biology student, currently attending the final year of his Bachelor degree.
+Cezar Grigorean has been awarded his B.Sc in Biology.
 The Degree is characterised by a strong focus on several biological disciplines, especially Genetics, Biochemistry and Molecular Biology.
 Cezar has always been interested in Informatics: for this reason, he decided to combine this subject with his studies and pursue an internship in Bioinformatics, thus applying Data Science to the study of Genomics.

-His internship project is aimed at developing a web app to filter and prioritise genetic variants in VCF files, and ease some of the most pressing challenges professionals in medical genetics experience, when interpreting NGS results for clinical purposes.
+His internship project was aimed at developing a Shiny app to filter and prioritise genetic variants in VCF files, and ease some of the most pressing challenges professionals in medical genetics experience, when interpreting NGS results for clinical purposes.